Marin County Airport: History

 The airport was opened by the Wright family just after World War II to serve the thousands of ex-military pilots expected to be flying after the war.

 The Wrights original privately owned airport had a dirt runway and was just west of the current airport, in what is now a grassy field.
 The last vestiges of the Wright airport buildings burned in a grass fire about 2005.

 In 1968 the County of Marin bought the airport and moved it to its present location.

 Somehow (stories are numerous) Gnoss's single runway is laid out almost exactly perpendicular to the prevailing onshore west winds.

 One of the stories for this alignment is that financing from the Marin County government was tight so it was decided to lay out the runway in a similar fashion to the main runway at nearby Hamilton Air Force Base.

 A more reasonable explanation, regardless of the prevailing cross wind, is that the original runway orientation aligned squarely with Mt.
 Burdell, a 1500' mountain located just 1 mi. to the west.
 Several aircraft had collided with Mt.
 Burdell before the new airport was built, and the current runway orientation provided an unobstructed approach and departure from both directions.
 It also became feasible to design an instrument approach with the current runway orientation which has significantly increased the utility of the facility.

 In the mid-1960s, Marin County Supervisor William A. Gnoss, who served the district where the airport is located, obtained funds from the FAA through his friendship with then-Congressman Donald Clausen by appearing at the FAA in Washington, D.C.
 Funds were used for runway and hangar development.
 In appreciation, the entire Marin County Board of Supervisors voted to name the airport "Gnoss Field" in his honor.

 Gnoss Field celebrated its 50-year anniversary in 2009–2010.

 Past airline service

 California Air Commuter (Cal Air) was headquartered at Gnoss Field and flew from Fort Bragg, Ukiah, Clear Lake, Santa Rosa, Petaluma, Gnoss Field and San Francisco International Airport in 1976-77.
 Cal Air was founded by the original fixed base operator (FBO) at Gnoss, Marin Aviation, a Piper dealer and flight school owned and operated by Richard T. Duste.
 Cal Air expanded south and east to San Jose, Salinas, Monterey and Sacramento, South Lake Tahoe, Truckee and Reno.

-Stol Air Commuter Britten-Norman BN-2 Islanders and Britten-Norman BN-2A Trislanders flew between Gnoss and San Francisco in the 1970s.
+Stol Air Commuter Britten-Norman BN-2 Islanders and Britten-Norman BN-2A Trislanders flew between Gnoss and San Francisco (SFO) in the 1970s.